The Time-Series Toolkit

 An online plankton time-series analysis and visualization toolkit.

 The COPEPOD Interactive Time-series Explorer (COPEPODITE) is a collection of time-series analysis and visualization plots developed by COPEPOD in support of various SCOR and ICES plankton time-series working groups ( WG125, WGZE, WGPME, WG137 ).
-While many of these graphics have been used by WGZE and WG125 for over five years, until now it was only possible for these graphics to be created "in-house" at COPEPOD.
+While some of these graphics have been used by WGZE and WG125 for over ten years, until now it was only possible for these graphics to be created "in-house" at COPEPOD.
 (This means that an investigator had to send us their data and then wait for us to process it and create the graphics and results for them.)

 This toolkit allows outside users to load their own data and quickly get a variety plots and results from the wide selection of tool modules developed in cooperation with these plankton working groups.